chriskrycho/v5.chriskrycho.com/site/journal/2021/MusicXML and Percussion Redux.md

 ---

-Last weekend I [noted](https://v5.chriskrycho.com/journal/staffpad-to-dorico-via-musicxml-alas-no/) that I had hit a number of frustrations in trying to jump back and forth between [StaffPad][s] and [Dorico][d], because the Music<abbr title="eXtensible Markup Language">XML</abbr> handoff between the two was frustrating particularly around percussion—and, spoilers, my orchestral writing makes pretty thorough use of percussion![^perc] While I’m still somewhat up in the air where I’ll ultimately land on one or the other as a primary tool—[recent news from Dorico][sn] having made that a yet more interesting consideration![^unlimited-parts]—but in the meantime I figured it would be interesting to dig into how and why the two differ.
+Last weekend I [noted](https://v5.chriskrycho.com/journal/staffpad-to-dorico-via-musicxml-alas-no/) that I had hit a number of frustrations in trying to jump back and forth between [StaffPad][s] and [Dorico][d], because the Music<abbr title="eXtensible Markup Language">XML</abbr> handoff between the two was frustrating particularly around percussion—and, spoilers, my orchestral writing makes pretty thorough use of percussion![^perc] While I’m still somewhat up in the air where I’ll ultimately land on one or the other as a primary tool—[recent news from Dorico][sn] having made that a yet more interesting consideration![^unlimited-parts]—in the meantime I figured it would be interesting to dig into how and why the two differ.

 [s]: https://www.staffpad.net
 [d]: https://new.steinberg.net/dorico/
 [sn]: https://www.scoringnotes.com/podcast/the-history-and-future-of-dorico-for-ipad/

-For this post, I’m going to dig into the major ways the applications differ in how they represent a single percussion instrument: Wood Blocks.
-I picked Wood Blocks because they’re a bit move involved than something like a bass drum or snare drum:
+For this post, I’m going to dig into the major ways the applications differ in how they represent a single percussion instrument: wood blocks.
+I picked wood blocks because they’re a bit move involved than something like a bass drum or snare drum:

 - They are categorized as unpitched percussion, because they do not have *definite* pitches, but they do have *distinct* pitches across the blocks.